• 3 days ago

 #2.
 Full 3D Aerial Environments

 Creating a full 3D environment for an aerial view rendering offers exceptional creative freedom and control.
-It allows you to experiment with different lighting, weather, and viewpoints, embodying scenarios that might be too difficult or impossible to shoot in real life – such as a fast change of seasons.
+It allows you to experiment with different lighting, weather, and viewpoints, including scenarios impossible to capture with a drone, such as seasonal changes.

 Pros: